-Why join a committee?
+Why join a national working group?

 - gain experience in policy development, management, governance and advocacy